Lumberjacks make great fans

 Many Lumberjack athletes have made a special mark on — and off — the SFA campus.

-Here we highlight some of our most accomplished athletes, starting with Thomas Walkup, a recent Men’s Basketball player who won MVP for the past three years and lead his team to the NCAA tournament three times during his tenure on the SFA Men's Basketball team.
+Here we highlight some of our most accomplished athletes, starting with Thomas Walkup, who won MVP for three years in a row and lead his team to the NCAA tournament three times during his tenure on the SFA Men's Basketball team.

-- Chad Stanley ‘98, Ore City, TX: played with Houston Texans; San Francisco 49ers
+- Chad Stanley ‘98, Ore City, Texas: played with Houston Texans; San Francisco 49ers

-- Jeremiah Trotter ‘98, Hooks, TX: Former Philadelphia Eagle, played with Washington Redskins and Tampa Bay Buccaneers, multi Pro Bowl choice
+- Jeremiah Trotter ‘98, Hooks, Texas: Former Philadelphia Eagle, played with Washington Redskins and Tampa Bay Buccaneers, multi Pro Bowl choice

 - Mark Moseley ‘69, Livingston, TX: Retired from NFL Washington Redskins

-- Don Gaston ‘54, Greenwich, CT: Former General Manager, Boston Celtics
+- Don Gaston ‘54, Greenwich, Connecticut: Former General Manager, Boston Celtics